 - The decision was not based on competent and substantial evidence

 Further comments or questions regarding the Housing and Residence Life conduct review process at Missouri Western State University should be submitted to your Conduct Officer via email or phone.

 Understanding how to support your Griffon and how to navigate FERPA Policy.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that provides students the right to inspect and review education records, the right to seek to amend those records and to limit disclosure of information from the records.
 The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of education records.
 Education records are defined as those records which directly relate to a student and are maintained by an educational agency or institution or by a party acting on behalf of that institution.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.

 Although there are some exceptions, as a general rule, Missouri Western will not disclose to third parties personally identifiable information from a student’s education records without the student’s written consent.
 This includes a resident’s conduct record or conduct status.
-In order for the Residence Hall Director (Conduct Officer) to discuss a resident’s conduct case with you or anything else that is covered by FERPA.
-A FERPA waiver must be filled out by the resident and turned into their RHD.
+In order for the Conduct Officer to discuss a resident’s conduct case with you or anything else that is covered by FERPA.
+A FERPA waiver must be filled out by the resident and turned into their Conduct Officer.
 Residents receive FERPA waivers attached to their Hearing Notification letter.
-They may also contact their RHD for the FERPA form via email or phone.
+They may also contact their Conduct Officer for the FERPA form via email or phone.

-Additional information regarding FERPA may be obtained from the Office of the Registrar, Eder 102 or the University’s Risk Manager, Popplewell 221.
+Additional information regarding FERPA may be obtained from the Office of the Registrar, Eder 102 or the University’s Risk Manager, Physical Plant.